|

 US Naval Academy in

-Annapolis.
-After a year at the academy he changed his career study to civil engineering and transferred to the
+but after a year changed his career study to civil engineering and transferred to the

-Juneau, Alaska, where he served as district engineer, later being promoted to regional facilities engineer.
-Mr. Barber received his MS degree in engineering and science management from the
+Alaska, he served as district engineer, later being promoted to regional facilities engineer.
+Mr. Barber earned his MS degree in engineering and science management from the

 Wasatch-Cache National Forest